Sightseeing in the close surrounding

 - The Dragut cave museum

-- The protected natural area of Albufera: a fresh water laguna of 35 km²;
+- The protected natural area of Albufera: a fresh water lagoon of 35 km²;

 thousands of migratory birds to be admired in winter